1. Website accuracy

 18.7 All deposits are non-refundable as these are administration charges associated with your booking and include non-recoverable costs.

 In the unlikely event that the airline with which you are travelling ceases to trade whilst you are abroad, you must contact us at the earliest opportunity to allow us to seek to find you an alternative return flight.
 If you have provided us with your contact details for when you are abroad, this may further assist us in contacting you.
 We shall not be liable for any costs you incur in making your own return flight arrangements if you have not given us the opportunity to arrange an alternative flight home for you.
 In making alternative return flight arrangements for you we will take the approach of ‘like for like’.
 What this means is that if your flight is an economy seat we will arrange an economy return alternative and if this is not available immediately, you will be responsible for the cost of remaining abroad until it is or if you wish to upgrade to an immediately available business or first class seat, you will have to pay the difference between the economy seat and the upgraded seat.
 If your flight seat is business or first class, we will endeavour to find an immediately available business or first class alternative.
 Our priority, however, will be to book your return flight as soon as possible and, therefore, if the earliest return flight is in a lower class than that which you booked, that return flight is what we will arrange for you and that will be the extent of our obligation to you.

-20.1 It is your responsibility to have valid travel documents.
+20.1 It is your responsibility to have valid travel documents and to check the entry requirements for your travel destination – particularly in relation to any required immunisations or vaccinations.
 For UK customers, up to date government health and travel advice is available.
 Please visit www.fco.gov.uk, www.hpa.org.uk, www.nathnac.org and contact your GP.

 21. Overseas safety and standards